 What’s the edge?

-Firstly, let's define what we mean by the edge.
+Firstly, let me define what we mean by the edge.
 Edge is one of the latest focus points within IIoT solutions.
 It's a key element to ensure that data at the edge is available.

-Industrial organizations, or those that rely on industrial equipment (pumps, compressors, heat exchangers, boilers, etc.), often face a challenge when they want to adopt a digital transformation strategy including IIoT (or Industry 4.0).
+Industrial organizations, or those relying on industrial equipment (pumps, compressors, heat exchangers, boilers, etc.), often face a challenge adopting digital transformation strategies including IIoT.
 The reason is because the equipment or asset may be situated in remote locations, possibly even moving, for example, a container ship.

 There are a wealth of savings and insights from these remote assets which can be used to: